gretazas/inspa/README.md

 - As a site member I can comment on the posts so that could communicate.
 - As a site user I can read posts so that could get ideas and inspiration.
 - As a site member I can receive Inspa so that I would get inspiration and wisdom.
+- As a site user I can give feedback.
 - As a site user I can see inspirational people's names and their descriptions so that I learn about Inspa people.
 - As a site user I can view info so that I can contact the company.
 - As a site user I can use links so that I can get Inspired by famous speeches.